mitchcapper/PilotAIAssistantControl/README.md

 ### Conditional Visibility

-To show actions only for specific code block types, set `IsVisibleDel`:
+To show actions only for specific code block types, set `IsVisibleDel`.
+It will get the entire ICodeBlock object to determine if it wants to offer its action:

 ```csharp
 new GenericCodeblockAction("📝 Use as Pattern", async (block) => {